 "Contrary to popular opinion," I said, "the captain's preference is not the be-all and end-all rule on Navy ships."
 There was a quiet cough from across the table.
 "Yes, on some of them to be sure, but unless the captain has a monster of an ego, it's just too much work to pronounce on all the various preferences and permissions that sprout up.
 As long as it does not interfere with operational readiness, I prefer to simply experience it all and let the universe decide things."
 "That's a commendable attitude."
 The Canon nodded.
 "Now, don't feel you have to answer this, but are any of you religious?"
 We all looked at one another.
 Josefeen, I was pretty sure, believed in only two things: duty and pleasure.
 And, fortunately, they were not necessarily mutually exclusive.
 As for Nizlich, well, I looked to her, raising an eyebrow as though daring her to answer first.
-"As you sp the universe."
+"As you specified the universe."
 "And how with her own smirk.
-"Being "And you "I'm technically Aesirian302," she said.
-"I'm asked. not a Sword Vorlder, mind you, but I descended from members of the Gram Fleet who first settled As Caladbolg, and I grew up in Broken Stone."
+"Being though daring her to answer first.
+"I'm technically Aesirian302," she said.
+"I'm asked. not a Sword Vorlder, mind you, but I descended from members of the Gram Fleet who first settled Caladbolg, and I grew up in Broken Stone."
 "Broken stone?"
 "It's an asteroid belt."
+302 GURPS Traveller calls them Aesirians, while Mongoose Traveller refers to them as Aesirists.
+For the purposes of this campaign, I'm going to assume these two names are interchangeable.
 That explained, at least in part, why she did so well in the Navy.
 She was already accustomed to living in space.
 "And why do you say technically?"
 Regimath asked.